 |Little Wart Face attempting to mate with this young female.|

 Although neither of us particularly loves to shop, we find the weekly trips interesting and diverse.
-The townspeople are friendly, the culture fascinating and generally we can find the majority of the items we need to purchase, forgoing thoughts of those items we can’t find.
+The townspeople are friendly, the culture fascinating, and generally, we can find most of the items we need to purchase, forgoing thoughts of those items we can’t find.

 Since I’m no longer eating dairy, my options for meals are limited.
 Most of our favorite dishes include dairy in one form or another.
-It appears I have no trouble with butter but all other dairy products must be excluded from my diet in order to maintain this high level of feeling so well.
+It appears I have no trouble with butter, but all other dairy products must be excluded from my diet to maintain this high level of feeling so well.

 Day after day, I’m aware of how great I’m feeling for the first time in over two years.
 From the time I contracted the bacterial infection in Fiji and later the injury in the pool in Bali, I was plagued with constant pain and discomfort.

-To be free of pain is such a blessing and I never forget how important it is I don’t consume a slice of cheese, a dollop of cream or smear of cream cheese on a celery stick.
-It takes no willpower whatsoever…the excellent end result of feeling good keeps me highly motivated.
+To be free of pain is such a blessing, and I never forget how important it is I don’t consume a slice of cheese, a dollop of cream, or a smear of cream cheese on a celery stick.
+It takes no willpower whatsoever.
+The excellent end result of feeling good keeps me highly motivated.

 Snack options are limited so I avoid snacking.
-I’m continuing to slowly lose weight and will share details when I reach my goal in the next few months.
+I’m slowly losing weight and will share details when I reach my goal in the next few months.
 Surprisingly, it hasn’t been that difficult.

 |He’d been making the train-like noise up until he actually tried to make contact.
 The bowl in the dirt was left after we’d fed eggs to the mongooses a few minutes earlier.|

-We now have a hearty breakfast each morning…with two eggs and sardines, for me, which are high in calcium to compensate for my lack of dairy products while Tom has three eggs and bacon.
+We now have a hearty breakfast each morning, with two eggs and sardines, which are high in calcium to compensate for my lack of dairy products, while Tom has three eggs and bacon.
 We don’t eat again until dinner on the veranda around 7:00 pm.
 This schedule provides us with approximately 11 hours of intermittent fasting which works well for both of us.

 As for today’s warthog mating photos, I’d like to stress, we do not include these or other mating photos for any shock value.
 Our intent is purely to illustrate the magic and mystery of nature at its finest.
 Having the opportunity to observe the “cycle of life” in nature is truly a gift.